frederic-perez/AmE-dictionary/data/idioms.md

 __to the fore__
 __to the fullest__
 __to the gills__ Completely, utterly, or thoroughly. _It was crowded to the gills._
-__to the hilt__ :two: As much or to the greatest degree possible; completely or utterly. _They’ve had to borrow to the hilt to get the company off the ground._
+__to the hilt__ :three: As much or to the greatest degree possible; completely or utterly. _They’ve had to borrow to the hilt to get the company off the ground._
 __to the rescue__ Used to express when someone or something has saved the day, or provided valuable help.
 __to this day__ :nine::m: Up to and including the present time or date. _My neighbor owned a 1975 Corvette Stingray, and to this day I’ve never seen a car I thought looked cooler._ _I don’t know if they still do it to this day._
 __to this end__ _To this end he wanted to use the Pope as intermediary._